coryt396/DataStories/Final_Project_Thomas.md

 2) I want to be informed about the latest technology in order to be an early adopter of the latest and greatest.

+The medium I intend to use for this presentation is Shorthand.
+This program appears to be a somewhat simple, yet powerful tool that will allow me to produce a high quality web-based presentation that can integrate all of the charts and media I hope to utilize.
+The media I plan to embed will include a timeline as well as some other charts that will probably consist of line and bar charts, but that is still yet to be determined!

 # Data